prody/ProDy-website/tutorials/insty_tutorial/singePDB_withoutH.rst

    '5kqm.pdb'

-When PDB file is already in the local directory we can choose between Openbabel and PDBFixer to add missing hydrogen bonds to the protein
+When PDB file is already in the local directory, we can choose between Openbabel_ and PDBfixer_ to add missing hydrogen bonds to the protein
 structure:

 Openbabel: